This bright and crunchy bell pepper salad with juicy tomatoes, briny olives, and bright fresh dill takes just 10 minutes or less!

 Photo Credits: Caitlyn Bensel

-This bell pepper salad comes from my cookbook.
-I wrote it as a bit of a love letter to those candy-sweet bags of mini peppers that live next to the lettuce at the supermarket.
+I think of this bell pepper salad recipe as a bit of a love letter to those candy-sweet bags of mini peppers that live next to the lettuce at the supermarket.
 I often snag a bag on a whim with little plan for when I get home.
-The sweet, crisp peppers become an easy (accidentally gluten-free) vessel for hummus, often threatening to steal pita chip’s throne.

 Table of Contents